Sachingupta07/Netflix-CLone/README.md

-I made an Netflix clone using Html and CSS. although it is not a responsive design .
-I am still learning and upgrading my skills.
+I made an Netflix clone using Html and CSS. although it is not a responsive i will soon upload my projects. i have basic understanding of html css javascript